starnowski/posmulten/README.md

 This means that, for example, all your unique constraint has to cover tenant column value.
 Having such a database model allows easier migration of tenant data between databases.
 Below there is example how to specify such shared context object:
-We have two tables, "users" and "notifications"
+We have two tables, "users" and "notifications".

 ```java
 DefaultSharedSchemaContextBuilder defaultSharedSchemaContextBuilder = new DefaultSharedSchemaContextBuilder(getSchemaForSharedSchemaContextBuilderInitialization());